lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-use-vmaccess-reset-password-or-ssh.md

 <tags
 	ms.service="virtual-machines"
-	ms.date="08/28/2015"
+	ms.date="12/15/2015"
 	wacn.date=""/>

-# How to Reset a Password or SSH for Linux Virtual Machines #
+# How to Reset Access and Manage Users and Check Disks with the Azure VMAccess Extension for Linux#

+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the classic deployment model.
+Azure recommends that most new deployments use the Resource Manager model.

-If you can't connect to a Linux virtual machine because of a forgotten password, an incorrect Secure Shell (SSH) key, or a problem with the SSH configuration, use the Azure Preview Portal or the  VMAccessForLinux extension to reset the password or SSH key or fix the SSH configuration.
-Note that this article applies to the virtual machines created using the **Classic** deployment model.
+If you can't connect to a Linux virtual machine on Azure because of a forgotten password, an incorrect Secure Shell (SSH) key, or a problem with the SSH configuration, use the Azure portal or the VMAccessForLinux extension with the Azure CLI to reset the password or SSH key, fix the SSH configuration, and check disk consistency.

-## Azure Preview Portal
+## Azure portal

-To reset the SSH configuration in the [Azure Preview Portal](manage.windowsazure.cn), click **Browse** > **Virtual machines** > *your Linux virtual machine* > **Reset Remote Access**.
+To reset the SSH configuration in the [Azure portal](https://portal.azure.cn), click **Browse** > **Virtual machines** > *your Linux virtual machine* > **Reset Remote Access**.
 Here is an example.

 ![](./media/virtual-machines-linux-use-vmaccess-reset-password-or-ssh/Portal-RDP-Reset-Linux.png)

-To reset the name and password of the user account with sudo privileges or the SSH public key in the [Azure Preview Portal](https://manage.windowsazure.cn), click **Browse** > **Virtual machines** > *your Linux virtual machine* > **All settings** > **Password reset**.
+To reset the name and password of the user account with sudo privileges or the SSH public key in the [Azure portal](https://portal.azure.cn), click **Browse** > **Virtual machines** > *your Linux virtual machine* > **All settings** > **Password reset**.
 Here is an example.

 ![](./media/virtual-machines-linux-use-vmaccess-reset-password-or-ssh/Portal-PW-Reset-Linux.png)